luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

         .statements = .reqSeparatedList(Statement,";")

+      method validate

+this method check all the body statements againts a valid-list (arguments)

+        var validArray = arguments.toArray()

+        for each stm in .statements
+            where stm.specific.constructor not in [EndStatement,CompilerStatement] //always Valid

+                if stm.specific.constructor not in validArray
+                    stm.sayErr "a [#{stm.specific.constructor.name}] is not valid in the body of a [#{.parent.constructor.name}]"

-## Single Line Statement
+## Single Line Body

-This construction is used when a statement is expected on the same line.
+This construction is used when only one statement is expected, and on the same line.
-It is used by `IfStatement: if conditon-Expression (','|then) *SingleLineStatement*` It is also used for the increment statemenf in for-while loops:`for x=0; while x<10 [,SingleLineStatement]`
+It is used by `IfStatement: if conditon-Expression (','|then) *SingleLineBody*` It is also used for the increment statemenf in for-while loops:`for x=0, while x<10 [,SingleLineBody]`

+normally: ReturnStatement, ThrowStatement, PrintStatement, AssignmentStatement

-    public class SingleLineStatement extends Statement
+    public class SingleLineBody extends Body

-      properties
-        statements: Statement array

       method parse()

-        /*if .lexer.token.type is 'NEWLINE'
-          .lexer.returnToken()
-          .lock()
-          .lexer.sayErr "Expected statement on the same line after '#{.lexer.token.value}'" */
-        # normally: ReturnStatement, ThrowStatement, PrintStatement, AssignmentStatement
-        # but we parse any Statement up to NEWLINE

         .statements = .reqSeparatedList(Statement,";",'NEWLINE')
         .lexer.returnToken() #return closing NEWLINE

-        // remove the Statement abstraction, leave only the bare specific statements for each inx,statement in .statements
-            .statements[inx]=statement.statement

 ## Module